vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 This is one of the methods you can use to match services with router operation handlers.
 Check the documentation for all details.

-## And now?
+## More examples

-Check out the complete example in [vertx-examples repo](https://github.com/vert-x3/vertx-examples/tree/master/vertx-web-api-service-example)
+Check out the complete example in [vertx-examples repo](https://github.com/vert-x3/vertx-examples/tree/master/vertx-web-api-service-example).

 Thanks you for your time, stay tuned for more updates!
 And please provide feedback about this new package!